Swelling and pressure in the face and nasal area, with pain mitigated by medication.

 If you’ve had a rhinoplasty already and are no longer satisfied with its outcome, our rhinoplasty specialists can revise that procedure.
 Rhinoplasty is the single most intricate cosmetic surgery, and its revisions are no less elaborate.
 Scar tissue forms after a rhinoplasty, and it can cause the cartilage, skin, and even bone to shift.
 The goal of a revision is to reverse those problems and create a natural, aesthetically pleasing outcome.
 Revision rhinoplasty often requires a longer recovery period, but, done correctly, with a strong cartilage support constructed, the results are well worth the wait.

 On its own, rhinoplasty can significantly improve the look of the face.
 However, because the nose is only one part of the facial anatomy, albeit a central one, the chin can also be augmented with a simple implant for better facial integration and a more attractive profile.

 “A chin implant can be placed at the same time as rhinoplasty to improve the side view of the face,” says Dr. Miller.
 “A person with a large nose may also have a small chin, which produces a rounded appearance to the face.
 Reducing the nose and enlarging the chin can change that profile to a nice, straight one.”

-Allow yourself two weeks off of work to recover following your rhinoplasty surgery in NJ.
+Allow yourself two weeks off of work to recover following your rhinoplasty surgery.
 Depending on how fast and smooth your recovery is, you likely won’t be out of commission the entire time, but it is in your best interest to secure this recovery time in advance to allow yourself enough time in the event that is needed.
 Throughout recovery, we’ll be in touch frequently, and you’ll have a direct line to the office should anything unusual or unexpected occur.
 This is very rare, but please know that you’ll have direct contact with us whenever needed.

 Swelling and pressure in the face and nasal area, with pain mitigated by medication.

 Swelling and bruising increase and then start resolving (dissipating).
 Rest, a good diet, the lightest of cardio exercises (walking), and intermittent application of cold compresses will greatly aid recovery.